 The Tribunal examines the initial proposal and any submissions made in response to that proposal.
 A further proposal is then published and may be open to review and comment.
 The Tribunal then makes a final determination, which is tabled in Parliament.

-Legislation requires redistribution for Legislative Council Divisions to take place within nine years of the previous Redistribution Committee’s appointment.
+Legislation requires redistribution for Legislative Council Divisions to take place within 10 years of the previous Redistribution Committee’s appointment.
 This is to ensure that the electors retain equal representation in line with the ‘one vote one value’ principle.

 Members of the public and local councils are invited to make submissions to the Redistribution Tribunal before the Redistribution is finalised.
 The Tribunal is legally required to consider any submissions before finalising Redistribution.